Make a donation

 You have a heritage of €200,000.
 At the time of your estate, your husband will receive €50,000.
 You can give the €150,000 remaining to the persons of your choice (heirs or third parties).

-The donation-sharing is done by notarial act.
+The donation is made by notarial deed.

 Who shall I contact